designstem/projects/waste/index.md

 ---

-| section: Our planet
+| section: The image
 | 2 2 1
 | theme: dark
 | padding: 0

 <section>

-## How this image makes you feel?
+## How does this image makes you feel?

 We all know that we can’t keep on wasting resources and exhausting our planet.